YOUR PET'S ITCHY SKIN

 Examples of novel protein diets

-There are two approaches to this question.
-Obviously, the test diet must be of a food source that the patient could not possibly be allergic to.
-The traditional method is the use of a “novel” protein and carbohydrate sourse; that is, something the pet has never eaten before.
+There are two approaches to test diet: novel protein and hydrolyzed protein.
+Traditionally, a novel protein is used.
+This is a diet with a single protein source that the patient has never eaten before.
+It typically takes years to become allergic to a food protein so the patient should not be allergic to something new.
 In the past, lamb has been the protein source of choice as American pet food companies had traditionally failed to produce lamb-based pet foods.
 Unfortunately, recent production of lamb and rice-based foods have removed lamb from the "acceptable hypoallergenic diet" list for most pets.

 Many pet food companies have discerned the need for diets using unusual protein & carbohydrate sources with a minimum of additives.
 Foods can be obtained based on venison and potato, fish and potato, egg and rice, duck and pea, and even kangaroo.
 Diets used for diet trials must contain basically one protein and one carbohydrate source and neither can be something the pet has had before.
 Recently several diets that include duck, venison etc. have been released to the general market.
 Be aware of foods that contain these ingredients because these ingredients will not be useable for future diet trials if they used as the pet's regular food.